A Partnership for Regional Invasive Species Management

 - Volunteer opportunities for people to join invasive eradication efforts on public and private land, to act as Area Stewards, and to participate in education and outreach efforts

-- Consultations to landowners to point out and identify the invasive plants on their properties, and to explain how to control them and how to restore the land.
-This service is dependent on the availability of our volunteers and after completion of one of our workshops.
-Note: Free consultations are usually available from both your Department of Forestry Area Forester and your local District Conservationist at the Natural Resources Conservation Service.
+- Consultations to landowners from PRISM Staff to identify the invasive plants on their properties and to explain how to control them.
+This service is available for property within our 12-county service area.
+Note: Consultations are also available from both your Department of Forestry Area Forester and your local District Conservationist at the Natural Resources Conservation Service.

 - Research results shared from university and other organizations